code11/engine/docs/docs/patterns/collections.md

   articles but you don't want to get the data associated with the ids.
 - `articles.count` is made by a producer that `reduce`s `articles.ids` and gives
   the number of articles.
-- `articles.filters.category` is made by a producer that groups articles by their category.
+- `articles.filters` is made by a producer that groups articles by their category.
 It's useful when you want to iterate on a single category.
 The existence of this producer is determined by the need of this information.

 ```